spine-tools/Spine-Toolbox/docs/source/data_store_form/adding_data.rst

 Select the class you want; the mouse cursor will adopt a cross-hairs shape.
 Click on each of the remaining member objects one by one to make the relationships.

-.. tip:: All the dialogs to add items support pasting tabular (spreadsheet) data from the clipboard.
+.. tip:: All the *Add...* dialogs support pasting tabular (spreadsheet) data from the clipboard.
    Just select any cell in the table and press **Ctrl+V**.
    If needed, the table will grow to accommodate the exceeding data.
    To paste data on multiple cells, select all the cells you want to paste on and press **Ctrl+V**.